 Robert the Bruce: A Genius in Guerrilla Warfare

 Then on the 7 July 1307, Edward I of England died, within sight of Scotland.
 As luck would have it, Edward II was a pale shadow of Edward’s mighty and ruthless father.

 Weak and ineffectual, Edward II effectively gave Robert three years’ breathing space, during which Robert waged a ceaseless and brilliant guerilla war across Scotland, attacking English supporters, and his own enemies, in particular the Comyns.
 During this time his powerbase grew.
 He first focused on his enemies in Galloway, avenging his brothers’ deaths before moving north.
-Having agreed a truce with John MacDougall of Lorn in his power base of Dunstaffnage Castle, Robert went on a spree of capturing castles and then razing them to the ground so they would not fall into the hands of the English.
+Having agreed on a truce with John MacDougall of Lorn in his power base of Dunstaffnage Castle, Robert went on a spree of capturing castles and then razing them to the ground so they would not fall into the hands of the English.
 Even his own family home at Turnberry Castle was not immune and was levelled to the ground, never to be rebuilt.

-Inverlochy, Urquhart, Inverness, Nairn and Elgin Castles, all fell through through treachery rather than siege.
+Inverlochy, Urquhart, Inverness, Nairn and Elgin Castles, all fell through treachery rather than siege.
 Then in December 1307 his campaign came to a halt due to a serious illness.
-He recovered and went on to take take Balvenie, Duffus and Tarradale Castles.
+He recovered and went on to take Balvenie, Duffus and Tarradale Castles.